-Term Spread Pattern Endemic Condition present at a steady rate among a population Outbreak Condition occurring above endemic levels Epidemic Outbreak that has spread to larger geographical area Pandemic Condition that has spread across the globe though, unprecedented ethics challenges arose.
-Some overwhelmed medical systems unimaginably faced the task of having to consider criteria for selecting which individuals could receive limited lifesaving treatments, such as ventilators.
+Term Spread Pattern Endemic Outbreak Condition present at a steady rate among a population Condition occurring above endemic levels Epidemic Pandemic Outbreak that has spread to larger geographical area Condition that has spread across the globe

 Not unlike other medical specialties, psychiatry also has had to adjust.
 In addition to the logistical conundrums of providing clinical care despite social distancing, psychiatrists also have faced a set of unique dilemmas.
 Inpatient psychiatry units routinely house patients who are being hospitalized involuntarily.
 Remaining on a locked psychiatric unit with other patients could pose additional risks of COVID-19 exposure to civilly committed individuals who are unable to leave on their own accord.
 As an example, after a couple of patients in the psychiatric ward of Daenam Hospital contracted COVID-19, South Korean health officials and the hospital administrators elected to lock down the ward.
-This led to 101 patients (almost the entire ward's population) developing the disease, with seven subsequently dying.
+This led to 101 patients (almost the entire ward's population) developing the disease, with seven subsequently dying.13